Single origin matcha

 Similarly, our Single Origin Matcha Leaf selections are unique, with strong and consistent characteristics, based on the farm locations from which they were sourced.

-Of our seven different 2024 Single Origin teas, we have three from Kirishima, two from Tenryu, one from Uji and one from Toyota.
-The cultivar offerings are even more diverse, with three okumidoris, a goko, a tsuyuhikari, a komakage and an asanoka tea.
+Of our ten different Single Origin teas, we have three from Kirishima, two from Tenryu, one from Uji, one from Toyota, one from Causubaru, one from Kitsuki and one from Okabe.
+The cultivar offerings are even more diverse, with three okumidoris, a tsuyuhikari, an asaboka, a goko, a kogakage, a yamanoibuki, a saemidori and a yamanoibuki tea.

 Like people with similar genetics growing up in different environments, cultivars vary depending on a number of factors, including the quantity of sunshine a farm receives, whether the farm is high-altitude or in a river valley, and whether the soil is fed with volcanic ash.
 And though the ecosystem has a big effect on the flavor notes, local traditions also impact your final cup of tea.
 For example, a single origin from Uji has distinctive notes due to a local roasting style.